 Before deciding to buy a boat, the obvious question is, have you experienced a boating trip?
 If not, it’s a good idea to either take a boating holiday, join a friend on their boat, or hire a boat for the day.
 The key here is to ask questions and seek advice.

-- Do you want a boat for inland waters or the sea?
+• Do you want a boat for inland waters or the sea?

-- Is it for activities, like fishing or wakeboarding, or for leisure cruising?
+• Is it for activities like fishing or wakeboarding – or for leisure cruising?

-- How many people will be on board at one time?
+• How many people will be on board at one time?

-- Do you want sleeping cabins?
+• Do you want sleeping cabins?

-- What facilities do you need, such as toilet (“head”) or galley?
+• What facilities do you need, such as toilet (“head”) or galley?

-- What size boat do you want?
+• What size boat do you want?

-- What is the budget?
+• What is your budget?

 If you are relatively new to boating, it is worth investigating which vessels are best suited to first time buyers.
-Specialist boating publications often run boat buying guides.

 Second hand vs new boat